php-fig/fig-standards/proposed/PSR-1-basic.md

 ### 2.1.
 PHP Tags

-Use the long `<?php ?>` tags for PHP code.
-Use of short-echo `<?= ?>` tags is also allowed.
-Do not use the other tag variations.
+PHP code MUST use the long `<?php ?>` tags or the short-echo `<?= ?>` tags; it MUST NOT use the other tag variations.

 ### 2.2.
 Character Encoding

-Use only UTF-8 (no BOM) for PHP code.
-Do not use other character encodings.
+PHP code MUST use only UTF-8 (no BOM); it MUST NOT use other character encodings.

 ### 2.3.
 Side Effects

-A file should *either* declare new symbols (classes, functions, constants, etc.) and have no other side effects, *or* it should execute logic with side effects, but *not both*.
+A file SHOULD declare new symbols (classes, functions, constants, etc.) and cause no other side effects, or it SHOULD execute logic with side effects, but SHOULD NOT do both.

 The phrase "side effects" means execution of logic not directly related to declaring classes, functions, constants, etc., *merely from including the